 By encrypting your internet connection, you’re making yourself immune to several types of online threats, including ISP monitoring, hackers with malicious intent, and even government organizations that collect data from citizens.

-To ensure privacy, it’s necessary to have your internet traffic encrypted with at least some kind of data encryption.
+To ensure privacy, it’s necessary to have your internet traffic encrypted with at least some kind of data encryption and for your communications to be done through encrypted messaging apps.

 Types of Encryption

-Did you know that there are various kinds of encryption?
+Did you know that there are various kinds of encryption for your internet traffic?
 Most people aren’t aware of kind of security measures that are being used to store or transfer their data, but here are the most common.

 The most standard of encryptions in the 1970s, DES encryption is no longer considered to be safe on its own.
 It encrypts just 56-bits of data at a time and it was found to be easily hacked not long after its introduction.
 It has, however, served as the standard upon which future, more secure encryption tools were based.

 Triple Data Encryption Standard (3DES) works as its name implies.
-Instead of using a single, 56-bit key, it uses three separate 56-bit keys for triple protection.
-The drawback to 3DES is that it takes longer to encrypt the data.
-Also, the shorter block lengths are encrypted three times, but they can still be hacked.
+Instead of using a single, 56-bit key, it uses three separate 56-bit keys for triple protection, hence the “triple data encryption standard” name.
+The drawback to 3DES is that it takes longer to encrypt the internet traffic.
+Also, the shorter data block lengths are encrypted three times, but they can still be hacked.

 One of the most secure encryption types, Advanced Encryption Standard (AES) is used by governments and security organizations as well as everyday businesses for classified communications.
 AES uses “symmetric” key encryption.
 Someone on the receiving end of the data would need a key to decode it.